Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

 ## Creating a certificate with a new version

 We need to create a new version of the certificate that applications can use to replace the compromised certificate.
-Creating a certificate with the same name and policy as the compromised certificate will create another version of the certificate with similar properties to the original certificate.
+We can create a new certificate with the same name and policy as the compromised certificate will create another version of the certificate with similar properties to the original certificate.

 ```C# Snippet:CertificatesSample1CreateCertificateWithNewVersion
 CertificateOperation newCertOp = client.StartCreateCertificate(certificate.Name, certificate.Policy);